Victoria Morton: Biography

 She was a member of the Glasgow performance collective, Elizabeth Go.

 In 2016 the McManus Galleries in Dundee acquired three of Morton's abstract works.

 Art practice

 Morton primarily works in paint.
-Her practice demonstrates an continued interest in the interplay between colour and memory.
+Her practice demonstrates a continued interest in the interplay between colour and memory.

 Morton's earlier work explored methods of application, including spraying onto the canvas and the use of different objects to apply the paint.
 While her earlier paintings demonstrate an interest in organic forms, her later paintings have exhibited a more geometric style.
 Morton's work has been described as seeming to ‘hover between abstraction and representation’.

 Morton has stated that she is inspired by a broad range of source material including fashion design and fine art.